 Our classrooms are on the first floor of Emeritus Hall, 1518 and 1520 and occasionally 1509.
 Each classroom has desks to accommodate disabled students.
 Our offices are also very conveniently accessible to our nearby classrooms.
-If and when it comes time to spend Measure H funds on renovating Emeritus, we hope the faculty will be included in the conversation!
+If and when it comes time to renovate Emeritus Hall, we hope the faculty will be included in the conversation.

-3.1 Develop Financial Resources
+3.1 Academic Quality